Suriya: In the media

 Suriya is among the highest paid actors in Tamil cinema.
-For 2012, 2013, 2015, 2016, 2017 and 2018, Suriya was included in the Forbes India Celebrity 100 list which is based on the earnings of Indian celebrities.
+For 2012, 2013, 2015, 2016, 2017, 2018, and 2026, Suriya was included in the Forbes India Celebrity 100 list which is based on the earnings of Indian celebrities.
 His peak ranking on the list was at the 25th place, in the year 2017.
-Suriya stood at the 9th place in its list of the most influential stars on Instagram in South cinema for the year 2021.
+Suriya stood at the 9th place in their list of the most influential stars on Instagram in South cinema for the year 2021.
 In 2022, Suriya became the first South Indian actor to be invited to join the Academy of Motion Picture Arts and Sciences.
-He was among 397 eminent film personalities invited to join the Academy for the 95th Academy Awards.
+He was among 397 eminent film personalities invited to join the academy for the 95th Academy Awards.

 A research study conducted in 2023 by Indian Institute of Human Brands (IIHB) stated that Suriya was the highest-ranked celebrity in South India.
 The study was based on several attributes covering image, personality and other human factors.
-Suriya is also known for his versatility, often considered as a successor to actor Kamal Hassan.
+Suriya is also known for his versatility, often considered as a successor to actor Kamal Haasan.
 In Rediff.coms "Top Tamil Actors" list, Suriya was placed 3rd in 2005, 1st in 2008, 2009 and 2010, and 5th in 2012.
 Suriya became the 5th and 4th most tweeted about South Indian actor in 2020 and 2021, respectively, following his performances in Soorarai Pottru and Jai Bhim.
 His performance in 24 is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.

 Suriya has been a celebrity endorser for several brands and products.
 In 2004, he was Pepsi's brand ambassador in Tamil Nadu along with R. Madhavan.
-He was chosen to represent TVS Motors, Sunfeast Biscuits and Aircel in 2006.
+He was chosen to represent TVS Motors, Sunfeast and Aircel in 2006.
 He had endorsed Saravana Stores, Bharathi Cements and Emami Navaratna products in 2010.
 In 2011, he had signed new deals with Nescafe, Close-Up and Zandu Balm, for the latter of which he appeared with actress Malaika Arora.
-In 2012, Suriya endorsed Malabar Gold and Diamonds.
+In 2012, Suriya endorsed Malabar Gold & Diamonds.
 The commercials for Aircel and Nescafe featured Suriya and his wife Jyothika together.
 In 2013, he was honored at the Edison Awards as the Best Male Endorser in South India.
 In 2014, he promoted Complan energy drinks.
 In 2015, Suriya was named as the brand ambassador for Quikr and Intex Moblies.
 In 2024, Suriya was placed 62nd on IMDb's List of 100 Most Viewed Indian Stars.

-Work and accolades
+Filmography and accolades

-Suriya has received two National Film Awards, six Filmfare Awards South, and five Tamil Nadu State Film Awards.
-He received National Award for Best Actor and Best Feature Film, both for Soorarai Pottru (2020).
+Suriya has received two National Film Awards, seven Filmfare Awards South, and ten Tamil Nadu State Film Awards.
+He received National Awards for Best Actor and Best Feature Film for Soorarai Pottru (2020) at the 68th National Film Awards.